 Wear sunscreen

-If you are going outdoors in daylight hours, it is important that any skin that is not covered by clothing is covered with sunscreen.
+If you are going outdoors in daylight hours, skin not covered by clothing must be covered with sunscreen.
 This will help to prevent sun damage that can cause sunburn, blisters and even skin cancer.
 Choose the highest SPF factor you can afford and remember to reapply throughout the day to keep your skin safe.

 Stay hydrated

 Hydration is so important for skin health.
 When you are dehydrated, not only does your skin look dull, but it can become dry and flaky too.
-That’s why it is important you never let yourself get dehydrated, by drinking water at regular intervals throughout the day.
+That’s why you must never let yourself get dehydrated, by drinking water regularly throughout the day.

 Water Bottle with Time Marker – Large 1 Liter BPA Free Water Bottle – Leak Proof & No Sweat Gym Bottle with Fruit Infuser Strainer.